About the course

 All applicants are given feedback and notification is given via DfE of the outcome of the selection process.
 Successful applicants will usually be given targeted activities to complete before commencing, to ensure that they are as equipped and prepared as possible to successfully complete the course.
 All offers are made subject to Applicants obtaining satisfactory DBS clearance and Occupational Health clearance.

 The Warwickshire Teaching School Alliance has 11 members and additional strong links with other Warwickshire and Coventry schools.
 We place trainees in schools that are either good or outstanding and where we are confident you will be supported by experienced and highly professional school mentors.
 We will always try and place you in schools that suit your circumstances and your training needs.
 Your ‘home’ school for the autumn and summer term will be in a Foundation Stage class, where you will become immersed as a full member of the EYFS team from the beginning to the end of the academic year.
 Your spring term will be spent at a ‘host’ school, which will provide you with Key Stage 1 (ages 5-7 years) experience.
 You will work alongside an experienced KS1 teacher, gradually assuming more responsibility for teaching and learning within that classroom.
 You will be supported by a school mentor during each of these phases to help you meet the course expectations and to provide guidance.
 There will be specialist visits to complement your training and match your particular areas for development or interest.

 The course fees for 2020/2021 are as follows:

 - An undergraduate degree awarded by a UK higher education provider (or recognised equivalent.)

-- Academic achievement equivalent to grade C in GCSE examinations in English, Maths and a Science subject.
+- Academic achievement equivalent to Level 4 or above in GCSE examinations in English, Maths and a Science subject

 - A certificate of medical fitness (a health questionnaire is provided once you have been offered a place.)